tobyl/mad402-evals/README.md

 We will be moving through the various stages, with the evaluations as the final step in each stage.

 For the case study, we will conduct research, collect data and develop a plan for our wireframes.
 In the design project, we'll wireframe the app based upon our findings from the case study.
 Finally, in the practical exam we'll build hi-fidelity mockups for our app with the wireframe as the template.

+At each stage I will provide feedback and we will discuss opportunities and obstacles.

 ## The three stages